OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Do Walking Boots Help Plantar Fasciitis?

-Yes.
-Many doctors recommend wearing a walking boot if you’re resting your foot to recover from plantar fasciitis.
-A walking boot will adequately support an Achilles tendon injury and help the tissue heal while improving your foot strength.
+Many medical professionals advise using a walking boot during rest periods to recover from plantar fasciitis.
+A walking boot provides essential support for an Achilles tendon injury and aids in tissue healing while strengthening the foot.

 Are Vasque Hiking Boots Good for Plantar Fasciitis?